raspberrypilearning/jazzy-jumpers/en/step_6.md

 + Click the green flag and check that your jumper background still chooses a random colour each time.

++ Create three more variables, one named after each sprite.

 + Add some code to the other three sprites so that their costume number is saved in a variable.
-You will need to create three more variables, one for each sprite, so this time your code will be slightly different for each sprite.
+This time your code will be slightly different for each sprite because each sprite will have its own variable.

 + Make sure that you hide the variables from the stage by right-clicking on them and selecting hide, otherwise the game will be very easy for your player!